Deep-learning-based prediction of Precipitable Water Vapor in the Chajnantor area: Results and discussion

-For 36 and 48 hours horizons, $RMSE_{LSTM}$ increases to 0.768 and 0.916 mm, surpassing the GFS model with $RMSE_{GFS}$ of 0.662 and 0.644 mm.

-At high PWV values, the differences between LSTM and GFS with APEX become higher.
-To analyze in the same PWV range (0.4-1.2 mm) studied in Marin et al., \citeyear{marin2015}, we obtained the following comparison between LSTM and GFS in Table \ref{table:lstm_gfs_range}.
+However, for 36 and 48\,h horizons, $RMSE_{LSTM}$ increases to 0.768 and 0.916\,mm, surpassing the GFS model with $RMSE_{GFS}$ of 0.662 and 0.644\,mm, respectively.
+At high PWV values, the differences between LSTM with APEX become greater.
+To enable an analysis in the same PWV range (0.4-1.2\,mm) as the GFS data reported in \citet{marin_estimating_2015}, we compared LSTM and GFS predictions in Table \ref{table:lstm_gfs_range}.

-In the 0.4-1.2 mm range, for 12 and 24 hours forecasting horizons, $RMSE_{LSTM}$ is \string~0.24 mm and $RMSE_{GFS}$ \string~0.36 mm, presenting a reduction of \string~33\% for LSTM compared with GFS. $RMSE_{LSTM}$ increases for longer forecasting horizons at 36 and 48 hours.
-MAPE results present similar porcentage values to those found for all PWV data range.
+In the 0.4-1.2\,mm range, for the 12\,h forecasting horizon, the RMSE for LSTM presents a reduction of \string~34\% compared with GFS and for 24\,h, the reduction is \string~36\%.
+The RMSE for LSTM increases to \string~60\% for longer forecasting horizons at 36 and 48\,h.
+MAPE values at the 12 and 24 h forecasting horizons are \string~23 and 25\% for LSTM, while GFS shows similar percentage values of \string~35\% in all four forecasting horizons.
+These results reinforce the improved performance of the LSTM predictions at different PWV levels compared with traditional GFS predictions at 12 and 24\,h forecasting horizons.
+Larger discrepancies for LSTM are observed at longer forecasting horizons and the strategies proposed to enhance our model are discussed next.